Composite bow: Post-classical development

 After the fall of the Western Roman Empire, armies of the Byzantine Empire maintained their tradition of horse archery for centuries.
 Byzantium finally fell to the Turks before the decline of military archery in favour of guns.
 Turkish armies included archers until about 1591 (they played a major role in the Battle of Lepanto (1571), and flight archery remained a popular sport in Istanbul until the early 19th century.
 Most surviving documentation of the use and construction of composite bows comes from China and the Middle East; until reforms early in the 20th century, skill with the composite bow was an essential part of the qualification for officers in the Chinese Imperial army.

 The composite bow was adopted throughout the Arab world, even though some Bedu tribesmen in the Hijaz retained the use of simple self bows.
 Persian designs were used after the conquest of the Sassanid Empire, and Turkish-type bows were widely used after the Turkic expansions.
 Roughly speaking, Arabs favoured slightly shorter siyahs and broader limbs than the Indo-Persian designs.
 Sometimes, the protective cover on the back was painted with Arabic calligraphy or geometric patterns.
 No design was standardized over the vast area of the Arab conquests.
 It was said that the best Arab composite bows were manufactured in Damascus, Syria.

 The first surviving treatise on composite bow construction and archery was written in Arabic under Mamluk rule about 1368.
-Fragments of bone laths from composite bows were found among grave goods in the United Arab Emirates dating from the period between 100 BC and 150 AD.
+Fragments of bone laths from composite bows were found among grave goods in the United Arab Emirates dating from the period between 100 BCE and 150 CE.